Classical Commitments to Quantum States: Introduction

 We mention that the above syntax yields a commitment scheme that is {\em privately verifiable} in the sense that $\sk$ is needed to decode the measurement value $\vecm$ from the opening value $\vecz$.
 While it would be desirable to construct a commitment scheme that is publicly verifiable, where $\Gen$ only generates a public key $\pk$, and this public key is used by the opening algorithm to generate the output $\vecm$ along with an opening $\vecz$ which can be verified given $\pk$, we believe that this public key variant is impossible to achieve.
 This impossibility was formalized on the quantum setting (i.e., where the commitment is a quantum state) by \cite{GJMZ22}, and we leave it as an open problem to prove the impossibility in the classical setting.

 We require two properties from our commitment scheme: completeness and binding.
 We note that for commitments to classical strings it is common to require a {\em hiding} property.
 We do not require it since one can easily obtain hiding by committing to the commitment string $\vecy$ using a classical commitment scheme (that is binding and hiding). \begin{itemize} \item {\bf Correctness.} The correctness property asserts that if an honest committer commits to an $\ell$-qubit state $\bsigma$ then for any basis choice $\vecb\in\{0,1\}^\ell$, the algorithm $\Out$, applied to the opening string $\vecz$ generated by $\Open$, yields an output $\vecm$ whose distribution is statistically close to the distribution obtained by simply measuring $\bsigma$ in the basis $\vecb$. \item {\bf Binding.} Loosely speaking, the binding property asserts that for any (possibly malicious) $\BQP$ algorithm $\Commit^*$ that commits to an $\ell$-qubit quantum state, there is a {\em single} extracted quantum state $\btau$ such that for {\em any} $\BQP$ algorithm $\Open^*$ and {\em any} basis $(b_1,\ldots,b_\ell)$, where $b_i=0$ corresponds to measuring the $i$'th qubit in the standard basis and $b_i=1$ corresponds to measuring it in the Hadamard basis, the output obtained by $\Open^*(b_1,\ldots,b_\ell)$ is computationally indistinguishable from measuring $\btau$ in basis $(b_1,\ldots,b_\ell)$, assuming $\Open^*$ is always accepted.
 We relax the requirement that $\Open^*$ is always accepted, and allow $\Open^*$ to be rejected with probability~$\delta$ at the price of the two distributions being $O(\sqrt{\delta})$-computationally indistinguishable.
 We elaborate on the binding property in \Cref{sec:overview}.
+We note that our definition of binding is nontrivial only for senders that are accepted with a high success probability.
+By repeating the protocol sequentially $O(1/\delta\cdot \log(1/\delta))$ times we can ensure that if all the openings are accepted with probability $\geq \delta$ then a random one of these openings is accepted with probability $1-\delta$.
+While this is weaker than classical notions of binding commitments (which apply to any sender that is accepted with non-negligible probability), it is sufficient for constructing a succinct argument system for $\QMA$.

 \end{itemize}

 \paragraph{Comparison with Mahadev's measurement protocol.} Our commitment scheme is stronger than that of a {\em measurement protocol}, originally considered in \cite{Mah18a} and formally defined in \cite{Bartusek22}.
 Beyond the syntactic difference, where in a measurement protocol the opening basis must be determined during the key generation phase (and the key generation algorithm takes as input the basis $\vecb\in\{0,1\}^\ell$), our binding property is significantly stronger.
 A measurement protocol guarantees that any (possibly malicious) $\BQP$ algorithm $\Open^*$ must be consistent with an $\ell$-qubit state, but different opening algorithms can be consistent with different quantum states.